Webfries (Gurgaon – India)

 Positively, Yes.
 Google has made it clear that it will look at the mobile site first for creating indexes.
-If Page SEO agency in Chennai A on your mobile site has lesser content than the same Page A of your desktop version, then Google will probably make use of the mobile page with lesser content.
+If Page A on your mobile site has lesser content than the same Page A of your desktop version, then Google will probably make use of the mobile page with lesser content.

 This could lead to a loss of traffic.
 So, Google recommends that you take a responsive approach.
 The content should be the same, irrespective of the device used to access the site.